The other day, I found the changing season outside motivating me to change the inside of my home, too.

 I started by layering in all the old books I own.
 Then, I added in some wooden features, greenery, and metal items.

-I think the authenticity of vintage pieces gives such character to a space – and many of these items are authentic vintage – and come with special memories!
+I think vintage pieces gives such character to a space – and many of these items are authentic vintage – and come with special memories!

 Having an old wooden-handled bag with knitting needles isn’t probably the normal decor item on a shelf, but it makes me smile and think of the lovely lady who used to own it…